 Headline-making cyberbreaches have prompted most organizations to prioritize how much they spend on IT security....

-New class of vendors emerging
+New class of MDR vendors emerging

 MDR providers typically cull data from a variety of sources, including logs, network flow data and packet capture.
 They then offer recommendations or, in some cases, initiate automated actions -- e.g., sandboxing.

-Managed detection and response services have other benefits
+Benefits of managed detection and response services